By Brian McTavish

 Well, that and the beer.
 “Come take a tour and get some free beer,” Thomason said.
 “It’s pretty neat.”

-Kyle Gray, owner of Casual Animal Brewing Co., acknowledged that Boulevard “definitely set the groundwork” for other smaller but no less sincere downtown microbreweries, most of which are within walking distance from each other in the Crossroads Arts District.
+Kyle Gray, owner of Casual Animal Brewing Co., acknowledged that Boulevard “definitely set the groundwork” for other smaller but no less sincere downtown microbreweries, most of which are within walking distance from each other in the East Crossroads.

 “But the scene is blossoming and coming into its own,” he said.
 “As a beer drinker, I love it.”